llvm/llvm-project/flang/docs/Extensions.md

   This Fortran 2008 feature might as well be viewed like an extension; no other compiler that we've tested can handle it yet.
+* According to 11.1.3.3p1, if a selector of an `ASSOCIATE` or related construct is defined by a variable, it has the `TARGET` attribute if the variable was a `POINTER` or `TARGET`.
+  We read this to include the case of the variable being a pointer-valued function reference.
+  No other Fortran compiler seems to handle this correctly for `ASSOCIATE`, though NAG gets it right for `SELECT TYPE`.

 ## Behavior in cases where the standard is ambiguous or indefinite